doggybay/quarter-one-project/README.md

 ### Layout

-- As a user, when I land on any page, I see a navbar on the top and the area below contains a left and right section.
-The left section is the sidebar navigation that has the two links we can click on to take us to different pages.
-The right section is the main content area.
+- As a user, when I land on ^any page^, I see a *navbar on the top and the
+    *area below contains a
+      *left and right section.

+The left section is the
+  *sidebar navigation that has the
+    *two links we can click on to take us to different pages.

+The right section is the
+  *main content area.
 (See diagrams below for a visual representation)

 - As a user, when I click on the "Create New Claim" link on the left side, it takes me to `/new-claim.html`

 - As a user, when I click on the "Manage Claims" link on the left side, it takes me to `/index.html` or just `/` for short

 ### Create Claim Form